noorykim/sas-convert-partial-dates/README.md

 # Converting Non-Imputed Dates for SDTM Data Sets With PROC FCMP

-A paper illustrating how a SAS programmer can define a custom function using PROC FCMP for converting partial date values into another date format.
+A paper illustrating how a SAS programmer can employ PROC FCMP to define a custom function that converts partial date values into an ISO 8601 date format.

 Presented at PharmaSUG 2017